Student Success stories.

 - Grade point average of 3.0 (B) from all undergraduate coursework

 - Satisfactory score on the GRE (see Considerations below if not yet taken the GRE)

 - Personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives

 - Recommendations: Two professional or academic recommendations received online, addressing the candidate’s potential for graduate study completion.
 You will provide the emails of two references in your account at www.gvsu.edu/gradapply, and they will be sent a link to fill out for their online recommendation

-Applicants for the Professional Science Masters in Cell and Molecular Biology must have an underlying base of knowledge relevant to graduate studies in the Medical Informatics or Bioinformatics fields.
-This knowledge can be demonstrated by previous academic study or work experience.
-Consultation with a program faculty advisor will be necessary to verify appropriateness of work experience as a substitute for academic preparation.
+Applicants for the Professional Science Masters in Cell and Molecular Biology must have an underlying base of knowledge relevant to graduate studies in the Life Sciences.
+This knowledge can be demonstrated by previous academic study or professional experience.

 If you have not yet taken the GRE, a conditional admission is possible.

 See the Transfer of Credit portion of the Graduate Admission section of the GVSU catalog for general provisions.
 If a candidate wishes any courses taken prior to admission to the Master of Science in CMB program to be counted towards the required credits, the request must be made at the time of application.
 The decision to allow credits to transfer will be made by the CMB Graduate Program Committee and the student's Graduate Committee Chair.